 Conquer To Thi Mountain

-The To Thi Mountain, or Vong Phu Mountain (meaning “longing for the return of the husband”) earns its name thanks to the celestial stone statue resembling a woman hugging her child, waiting for her husband to come home.
-Locals consider this figure to be of Ms. To Thi – a character with great virtues in Vietnamese folklore.
+The To Thi Mountain, or Vong Phu Mountain (meaning “longing for the return of the husband”), earns its name thanks to the celestial stone statue resembling a woman hugging her child, waiting for her husband to come home.
+Locals consider this figure to be of Ms. To Thi, a character with great virtues in Vietnamese folklore.

-The natural stone formation collapsed in 1991 and was renovated with cement later on to honor the faithfulness virtue of the Vietnamese women.
+The natural stone formation collapsed in 1991 and was renovated with cement later on to honor the faithfulness of the Vietnamese women.

 Ai Chi Lang has witnessed many victories throughout Vietnam’s history.
-Due to the rugged terrain, the land used to be a barricade for Thang Long Imperial Citadel.
+Due to the rugged terrain, the land used to be a barricade for the Thang Long Imperial Citadel.
 In the feudal era, Ai Chi Lang contributed a vital part in defending against invaders from the North.

 The Mac’s Citadel used to be a military monument built in the sixteenth century.
 The architectural site is somewhat similar to the Great Wall in China, with stone walls running alongside the cliffs of mountains.